-Description: This course will cover the following topics: quadratics, systems of equations, polynomials, measurement, angle relationships, various geometric figures and their properties, area and volume, trigonometry, congruence, and similarities probability, and data analysis.
-There will be an emphasis on the acquisition of mathematical skills related to these topics and applying them in a real world context.
+Description: This is a fast-paced course which will cover the following topics: quadratics, systems of equations, polynomials, measurement, angle relationships, various geometric figures and their properties, area and volume, trigonometry, congruence, similarities, probability, and data analysis.
+There will be an emphasis on the acquisition of mathematical skills related to these topics and applying them in a real-world context.
 NCAA Clearinghouse Approved Course